Homeroe/strong-soap/README.md

+# Changes made in this FROK

+- parse/base.js
+Added Array attribute to soap Envelope

+- parse/xmlHandler.js
+Forced array to use namespace 'arr'

 # strong-soap

 This module provides a Node.js SOAP client for invoking web services and a mock-up SOAP server capability to create and test your web service.
 This module is based on `node-soap` module.